bytecodealliance/cap-std/README.md

 return `PermissionDenied` errors.

-This allows applications to configure their own access, without setting up a separate host process or requiring external configuration.
+This allows application logic to configure its own access, without changing the behavior of the whole host process, setting up a separate host process, or requiring external configuration.

 ## How do I obtain a `Dir`?